Tiger767/OpenAIGymResults/CartPole-v0/README.md

   - Number of Rewards of 200: 100/100

-Note: The weights provided can be loaded with TensorFlow Keras, and the code below uses my AI utils package (at some point it will be released)
+Note: The weights provided can be loaded with TensorFlow Keras, and the code below uses my [PAI-Utils package](https://pypi.org/project/paiutils/)

 Trial 1 Code
 ```python